- 26 Jan 2023

 There is some overlap between the terms “breaking change” and “deprecation."
 Below is a more detailed description of what we mean by the two:

-- Breaking change - A non-backwards-compatible change to existing behavior.
-For example, changing the format of parameters to an existing function in the scripting extension or removing certain properties from the output of a REST API endpoint.
+- Breaking change - A non-backward-compatible change to existing behavior.
+For example, changing the format of parameters to an existing function in the scripting extension or removing certain properties from the output of a Web API endpoint.
 Note that adding new data in a forwards-compatible way is not considered a breaking change (e.g. adding new keys and values to an object returned from an API endpoint).

 - Deprecation - A planned breaking change where functionality will be removed in the future.
-For example, the planned removal of a REST API endpoint or a helper function from the Blocks SDK is considered a depreciation.
+For example, the planned removal of a Web API endpoint or a helper function from the Blocks SDK is considered a deprecation.

 How will we roll out deprecations?